-LABEL DESCRIPTION Add Protocol Add Protocol Protocol Choose the IP port (TCP, UDP, ICMP, or Other) that defines your customized port from the drop-down list box.
-Select Other to apply the rule to any protocol.
-Source/ These fields are displayed if you select TCP or UDP as the IP port.
-Destination Port Select Single to specify one port only or Range to specify a span of ports that define your customized service.
+LABEL DESCRIPTION Add Protocol Protocol Choose the IP protocol (TCP , UDP , ICMP , or Other) that defines your customized port from the drop-down list box.
+Select Other to be able to enter a protocol number.
+Source/ Destination Port These fields are displayed if you select TCP or UDP as the IP port.
+Select Single to specify one port only or Range to specify a span of ports that define your customized service.
 If you select Any , the service is applied to all ports.
 Type a single port number or the range of port numbers that define your customized service.
-Protocol This field is displayed if you select Other as the IP port.
-Number Enter the number of your customized port.
+Protocol Number This field is displayed if you select Other as the protocol.
+Enter the protocol number of your customized port.
 Add Click this to add the protocol to the Rule List below.
-Rule List Service Name Enter a unique name (up to 32 printable English keyboard characters, including spaces) for your customized port.
-Service Description Enter a description for your customized port.
-Apply Click Apply to save your changes.
-Cancel Click Cancel to exit this screen without saving.
+Rule List Protocol This is the IP port (TCP , UDP , ICMP , or Other) that defines your customized port.